danikagupta/mycrawler/README.md

    a.
 Try to find the PDF file on the web.
    b.
 If successful, add to "raw" directory.
    c.
 Move reference to "download-success" or "download-fail" directories
+5. Classification
+   a.
+Each PDF-Txt is classified using two different prompts.
+   b.